reciprocity-archive/grc/doc/setup.md

     cp config/database.yml{.dist,}
     vi config/database.yml

-Second, Rails requires a secret token for validating sessions and cookies.

-    cp config/initializers/secret_token.rb{.dist,}

-For development, you can keep the default token, but in a public server, you should change it to something random.
+Second, there are a few deployment-specific settings in `config/application.rb`.

+#### CMS_CONFIG["SECRET_TOKEN"]

+The default is fine for private development, but change this to something secret before deploying (or set with environment variables).

+#### CMS_CONFIG["COMPANY_LOGO"]

+The company logo shows in the top-left corner of most pages.
+If this setting is nil, the logo will just be the text "CMS".
+Change this to the URL to display a custom image.

 ### Initialize database: